happycod3r/WinGPT/docs/README.md

 ![WinGTP Logo](/docs/res/logo.png)

-> WinGTP is a cross-platform, fully functional, full-featured GUI implementation of the OpenAI API.
+> WinGPT is a cross-platform, fully functional, full-featured GUI implementation of the OpenAI API.
-> You need a free OpenAI API key to use WinGTP.
+> You need a free OpenAI API key to use WinGPT.
 If you don't already have
 > one you can find one at [https://openai.com/](https://openai.com/)

 - [WinGPT v1.0.0](#wingpt-v100)